And Safe From Hackers

 Plugins

 Plugins are even more susceptible to security breaches than the WordPress core; WordPress plugins account for over 50% of all security attacks on WordPress websites.
-Updates to plugins are usually available soon after there is a new version of WordPress; you also want to update your plugins promptly.
+Updates to plugins are usually available soon after a new version of WordPress; you also want to update your plugins promptly.

 Why Do Hackers Want To Get Into Your WordPress Website?

-Are you thinking “My website’s not an e-Commerce site and I don’t have anything on my website that needs to be protected”?
+Are you thinking, “My website’s not an e-Commerce site, and I don’t have anything on my website that needs to be protected”?
 Or “I’m a small local business, hackers wouldn’t bother with my website”?

 The thing is, hackers aren’t just looking to break in and steal from big companies.
 What they’re looking for is any vulnerability they can exploit.